enhang/ITIP-1/README.md

 4. Development API Key (Manual)

 ## Features
-There are a variety of features provided by the MIKROS service, including direct advertising campaigns, quicker mobile game development due to the out-of-box chat, achievements, leaderboard, registration/authentication, in-app-purchases and many more features.
+There are a variety of features provided by the MIKROS service, such as direct advertising campaigns, high-speed mobile game development due to the out-of-box chat, achievements, leaderboards, registration/authentication, in-app-purchases and many more features.

 * **B2C and B2B** -
 The app has two perspectives, one representing the B2B client and the other representing the B2C client.
 While signed into a B2B client account you are able to create apps and then view analytics regarding the use of the apps you created.
 While signed into a B2C account you are able to see a list of apps created by all B2B client accounts and initialize a play session.

 * **TCoins** -
-While you have an active play session, you can then purchase and spend TCoin.
-Your TCoin balance is managed and maintained across all apps in the Mikros ecosystem.
+While a play session is active, TCoins can be purchased and spent.
 TCoins are a virtual currency of Tatum Games.
-You have the ability to track TCoin purchases.
+Users can buy TCoins using any payment method that is supported by Google Wallet.
+You will obtain a TCoin balance that will be managed and maintained across all apps in the Mikros ecosystem.
+You also have the ability to track TCoin purchases and spending.
 This provides a single purchasable currency that can be shared and tracked universally across all mobile platforms.
-Your TCoin balance is managed and maintained across all apps in the Mikros ecosystem.
-Users can buy TCoin using any payment method that is supported by Google Wallet.
 See the [Google Wallet](https://support.google.com/googleplay/answer/2651410?hl=en&visit_id=637078994149444116-2382553265&rd=2) help page for details about which payment methods are supported.
 If users are receiving a message stating that, "We cannot process your purchase, so your purchase has been canceled," then there could be a problem with their Google Wallet account information.
 Affected users must verify that their address and credit card information are correct.
 Users can also refer to Google Support articles on "[Error on purchases without full address](https://support.google.com/googleplay/answer/1724953)" and "[Troubleshooting credit card declines.](https://support.google.com/googleplay/answer/2505684)"
 "